ProIntegritate/GreyHackGame/README.md

 uniq                     - Print unique strings from a text file.
 (Rewritten) sort                     - Sorts lines in a text file.
 (Rewritten) grep                     - Find strings in text file.
+(Rewritten) csv                      - Selects columns in a CSV file and outputs a new CSV file.
 (Rewritten) which                    - Find a file anywhere on the system. date                     - Show current date and time lc                       - LineCount, counds lines in a text file